rimsha-shoukat/trello-app/README.md

 ## Features

 - **User Authentication**:
-  - Sign in, log in, and sign up
+  - Sign in and log in
   - Change name, email, password
   - Forgot password functionality
-- **Boards & Lists**:
+- **Boards & Notes**:
-  - Create and manage boards
+  - Create and manage boards and notes
-  - Add lists to each board
+  - Add notes and lists to each board
-  - Add, edit, and delete notes in lists
+  - Add, edit, and delete notes and lists in boards
 - **Responsive UI**:
   - Built with **Tailwind CSS** for a modern and mobile-friendly UI
 - **Theme Support**: